spamegg1/reviews/README.md

 #### Mental habits

 - Split your mind into two people: teacher and student.
-Assume the teacher's role and explain what you learned to the student.
-You can practice this anywhere, anytime (on the bus, in the shower, when you're exercising, etc.)
+- Assume the teacher's role and explain what you learned to the student.
+- You can practice this anywhere, anytime (on the bus, in the shower, when you're exercising, etc.)
+- It's a bit like talking to yourself, but instead of going crazy you get smarter.

 #### Motivation, Mental Resilience